SheaMeyers/simple-banking-app/README.md

 To do this you will need to use the `Admin` user or some other user and use the `transfer` method.
 To keep with the idea that money can not just appear in an account it must be transfered.

-Note: Fixture are created with a balance other than 0 for testing purposes
+Note: Fixtures are created with a balance other than 0 for testing purposes

 Here is an example of giving a user credit
 ```ruby